The world's most historic airlines still flying

 LATAM Airlines (1929)

 Although LATAM as we know it was formed from the merger of two companies, LAN and TAM, in 2012, its history goes back much further than that.
 LAN or Línea Aérea Nacional de Chile was founded in 1929 as Chile’s flag carrier by army commodore Arturo Merino Benítez.
 The airline flew its first international flight in 1946, between Santiago and Buenos Aires.
-Throughout the next few decades it steadily increased its offering to other destinations in North and South America, then began flying to Europe in 1970.
+Through the next few decades it steadily increased its offering to other destinations in North and South America, then began flying to Europe in 1970.

 LATAM Airlines (1929)